 After relocating to Arizona in 1986 and working for a small firm in Tucson on a variety of matters, Tiger returned to Philadelphia in 1988 and resumed her employment at Margolis Edelstein.
 In 1992, Tiger joined the well-known Philadelphia defense firm Marshall, Dennehey, Warner, Coleman & Goggin as an associate, and she was later elevated to shareholder.
 She represented companies primarily in product liability litigation at Marshall Dennehey for the next nine years.

-Since 2001, Tiger has been representing catastrophically injured individuals, especially those who suffered injuries caused by dangerous drugs or devices.
+Since 2001, Tiger has been represented clients as a catastrophic injury attorney in Philadelphia, especially those who suffered harm from dangerous drugs or devices.
 She worked at Greitzer and Locks from 2001 to 2003, when she joined Kline & Specter, where she was a partner until 2016.
 At Kline & Specter, Tiger was involved in all aspects of a mass tort practice group named one of the top in the United States in 2013.
 She was co-liaison counsel in the Philadelphia Mass Tort Programs for Denture Cream and Pelvic Mesh, and she also handled mass tort actions involving talcum powder, Vioxx and other pharmaceuticals.

 Tiger has a strong commitment to pro bono legal services.
 For the past six years, Tiger has been a volunteer attorney for The Support Center for Child Advocates in Philadelphia, where she represents children who have been neglected or abused.
 Tiger is also a member of the Advisory Board of Live Like Blaine, a nonprofit organization working to inspire and empower young women to become leaders through athletics, diversity and inclusion.